Transforming science education through research-driven innovation

 In 2014-15, more than 11,000 people died in an outbreak of Ebola in West Africa.
-And today, the Democratic Republic of Congo is experiencing the second worst outbreak in history, with roughly 1,700 deaths and 2,500 documented cases already.
+And since August 2018, the Democratic Republic of Congo has been experiencing the second worst outbreak in history, with roughly 2,264 deaths and 3,310 documented cases.

 BSCS Science Learning has developed a free resource to educate the public about Ebola.
 The website—Understanding Ebola Virus Disease—includes an interactive model that allows teachers, students, and community members to actively explore the factors that influence a disease’s spread and mortality rate.